-Situation Trail Observer (O1) Downfield Observer (O2) Turnover Check with O2 to see if there are any calls that would negate the turnover.
-Transition to Downfield Observer role, being ready for a fast break.
+Situation Trail Observer (O1) Downfield Observer (O2) Long Pass Watch for stall, foul, or travel calls and then run downfield.
+Stop and position just before disc is to be caught.
+Run toward the end zone.
+If the pass is near the far sideline, run across field for better view, avoiding receivers and defenders.
+Return to original side when O1 is close enough to see their sideline at/near end zone.
+Turnover Check with O2 to see if there are any calls that would negate the turnover.
+Transition to downfield observer role, being ready for a fast break.
 Check with O1 to see if there are any calls that would negate the turnover and count down the 20 or 10 seconds, as appropriate.
 Person-to- person Sideline Trap Stand behind thrower and out of the way of dumps.
 Depending on the wind strength and direction, best position may be behind the thrower, off the field.
 If force is toward your sideline, stay off the field, even with the deepest receiver.
 If force is other way, run to the middle of the field to watch for long hucks or punts down the line.
 Flat Zone Stand further back from thrower and out of the lane for swing passes.
 Typically, fewer marking fouls occur in a flat zone.
 Stay parallel with the deepest receiver.
 If it is windy, cross-field hucks are less likely.
 Trap Zone Several offensive players may crowd around the disc and marking can be very aggressive.
 Avoid interfering with dumps.
 Depending on the wind, best position may be behind the thrower, off the field.
 If force is toward your sideline, stay off the field, roughly even with the deepest receiver.
-If force is other way, run to the middle of the field to watch for long hucks or punts down the line.
+Be prepared for short completions on your sideline.
+If force is other way, watch for long hucks or punts down the line.
 Score Carefully watch thrower's feet for travels, and listen for count and for foul calls both before and during the throw.
 If no outstanding calls, give "all clear" hand signal to partner.
 Resolve to "goal" signal if there are no downfield calls either.
-Upon completion, watch receiver's feet to see if they are in the end zone and/or in-bounds.
-Indicate in the end zone/out of bounds as appropriate.
+Upon completion, watch receiver's feet to see if they are in the end zone and in-bounds.
+Wait for the receiver to survive ground contact before signalling.
+Indicate in-the-end zone.
 Listen for "pick" or "down" calls.
 Check with O1 for "all clear" signal before resolving to "goal" signal.